emmett-framework/emmett/docs/patterns.md

     # some code
 ```

-and your final structure will be like this:
+Your final structure would be like this:

 ```
 /myapp